derek-chui/Network-Optimization/README.md

 # Network-Optimization

 Generates random points, makes pairs with max total distance using MATLAB.
-Currently implemented brute force O(n!!) comparing it with default O(1) sets.
+Currently implemented brute force O(n!!) comparing it with default O(1) and NOMA(nlogn) sets.
-Comparing how much more max total distance the brute force O(n!!) set are compared to comparison O(1) sets.
+Working on implementing and comparing it with greedy O(n^3).

 ## randPoints
 - input points: 10 for numPoints, xRange, yRange if no input, otherwise must have 3, numPoints must be even